mlswg/wg-materials/ietf102/minutes.md

 Raphael Robert:  The attacker might be able to compromise group key and identity keys with local access, but the mostly separated architecture protects from most other parallel attacks.
-    - The only pratcial approach is to have optional denialabity in order to move forward for now.
+ * The only pratcial approach is to have optional denialabity in order to move forward for now.

 dkg: Potential user experience confusion in SIGMA because of a success in one part but a failure in another, unless we expect "all or none" for validation.
-    - We should add guidance for what happens for partial SIGMA failures.
+* We should add guidance for what happens for partial SIGMA failures.

 # 7. Working Group Actions

-The consensus in the room to adopt the -mls-protocol document in the WG.
+The consensus in the room to adopt the [-mls-protocol](https://datatracker.ietf.org/doc/draft-barnes-mls-protocol/) draft in the WG.

 # A. 25min A.O.B